UN alarm as Ukraine nuclear power plant shelled again

 Mr Guterres was speaking ahead of a UN Security Council crisis meeting over the issue in New York City.

 In Kyiv, Ukrainian President Volodymyr Zelensky warned that "Russia may provoke the world's worst nuclear accident... bigger than Chernobyl".
-He was referring to the 1986 disaster at the Soviet-build nuclear plant north of Kyiv.
+He was referring to the 1986 disaster at the Soviet-built nuclear plant north of Kyiv.

 Mr Zelensky said that such an accident would be tantamount to Russia using its nuclear weapons without conducting an actual nuclear strike.